 "The way I always begin structuring my macrocycle is by using 3 Lat exercises, 2 Mid-Trap exercises and one lower Back exercise.
 I'll chose from these Three pools:

-- BB Rows - This exercise works the lats, spinal erectors, traps, rear deltoids, biceps, and forearms.
+- Barbell Rows: This exercise works the lats, spinal erectors, traps, rear deltoids, biceps, and forearms.

 Lower Back (spinal erectors):